-High-tech firms began cropping up along its freeways, and their workers started filling the city.
+Tech firms began cropping up along its freeways, and their workers started filling the city.
 Eventually, the area was nicknamed Silicon Valley, as it became home to many of the big names in the industry, including Intel, Sun Microsystems and Apple Computer.
 One of the major changes the high-tech boom brought to the valley was diversity.
-Before the 1960s, the population was primarily Anglo and Hispanic.
-Since then, people from mainland China, Taiwan, India, Vietnam, France, Israel and other parts of the world have settled in the area.
 Walk along any trail or through the malls and you can hear people speaking in a variety of languages.
 Local entertainment in the area has also benefited from the ethnic diversity.

 The influx of tech companies and their employees hasn't been without cost, however.
 Housing prices there are among the highest in the U.S. As the firms expanded, they turned pastoral fields and orchards into subdivisions, strip malls and parking lots.